fortheusers/sealeo/README.md

 ## what's inside
 The image is based on `debian`, inside is the following:
-- sdl1 deps/portlibs for PC, 3ds, wii
-- sdl2 deps/portlibs for PC, wiiu, switch
+- sdl2 and curl for PC, wiiu, switch, wii, 3ds
-- dkp-pacman configured with dkP's repos
 - dkP toolchains: devkitA64, devkitARM, devkitPPC
-- platform libs: libnx, libctru, libogc, wut
+- platform libs: wut, libnx, libogc, libctru

 If you don't need all of the above in one image, you're better off trying out one of [dkP's own containers](https://hub.docker.com/u/devkitpro/) and using that as a base.
-Sealeo does not use this approach in favor of working across multiple architectures, having all toolchains in one image, and being able to control more about what makes it into the image in the future.
+Sealeo does not use this approach in favor of working across multiple architectures, having all toolchains in one image, and being able to control which versions make it into the image.

 The homebrew targets are only possible thanks to dkP's toolchains, you can [support them on Patreon](https://www.patreon.com/devkitPro) for their efforts.